INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 Your data is indexed and placed in a new BlackLab index in the "test-index" directory.

-NOTE: if you don't specify a glob, IndexTool will index \*.xml by default.
-You can specify a glob (like "\*.txt" or "\*" for all files) to change this.
+NOTE: if you don't specify a glob, IndexTool will index all files by default.
+You can specify a glob (like "\*.xml" or "data-\*") to change this.

 To delete documents from an index: